slideflow/slideflow/docs-source/source/slide_processing.rst

   P.extract_tiles(qc=qc.Otsu())

 You can also apply Otsu's thresholding to a single slide with the :meth:`slideflow.WSI.qc` method.
-See :ref:`the WSI API documentation` for more information on working with individual slides.
+See :class:`the WSI API documentation <slideflow.WSI>` for more information on working with individual slides.

 .. code-block:: python